yriyazi/Koopman-Operator-and-Deep-Neural-Networks-ISAV2023/README.md

 ## Getting Started

-To get started with using the code and reproducing the results presented in the paper, please refer to the `notebooks/` directory.
+To start using the code and reproducing the results presented in the paper, please refer to the `notebooks/` directory.
 The Jupyter notebooks provide a clear guide on how to set up the environment, preprocess data, execute code, and interpret the results.

 ## Citation